 - Fourth and Fifth Amendment issues: challenge illegal stops, warrantless searches, Miranda violations, or forced confessions.

-Our Anna, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
+Our violent crime lawyers in Anna, IL focus on achieving the best possible result in every case.
 Acting quickly gives you more control and more defense options.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Anna, IL